-I have led many projects during my time at Forgotten Key.
-We have had to solve hard problems on our own, and my approach has been to build on ideas and methods, test them out and reiterate on them until I found things that worked in our context.
+I have led many projects and worked in teams of varying sizes during my time at Forgotten Key and Ubisoft Massive.
+At Forgotten Key we had to solve hard problems on our own, and my approach was to build on ideas and methods, test them out and reiterate on them until I found things that worked in our context.
+Following is a base for my management philosophy:

 Game development is to build an artifact (the digital game) that creates an experience when interacted with.

-Development methodology is a set of structures to ease, strengthen and hasten that development.
+Development methodology is a set of structures and processes to ease, strengthen and hasten that development.

 Every team and culture is different and changes over time.
 Rather than having a set-in-stone method, I rely on principles and implement different methods where needed.